Samweli/samweli.github.io/_posts/2025-04-23--QGIS-Development-Using-Docker.md

 ## Reach out

-If you have questions about using Docker for QGIS development or contributing to QGIS, there are several places where you can get help:
+If you have questions about using Docker for QGIS development or general questions about contributing to QGIS, there are several places where you can get help:

 - **QGIS Developer Mailing List**: The [QGIS Developer Mailing List](https://lists.osgeo.org/mailman/listinfo/qgis-developer)